TLCTC Framework Glossary

 - Umbrella Controls

-- Security measures that provide protection for groups of IT systems within their scope, such as firewalls, proxies or network zones.
+- Security measures that provide protection for groups of IT systems within their scope, such as firewalls, proxies or network zones or external network filters and so on.
 These contrast with Local Controls that protect specific systems directly.

 V